catmando/LocoRuby/README.md

 ```

+##Evaluating Local Ruby Code##
+To evaluate an expression in the local ruby environment call
+`LocoRuby.eval("some ruby expression",optional_call_back, optional_time_out)`.

+The first parameter is a string that will be evaluated in the context of a module made up of any code you have included
+in <script type="text/ruby"> blocks.

+The optional_call_back is a javascript function that receives the result of your evaluation as string.
+If the
+evaluation times out undefined will be passed to the function.

+The optional_time_out (in milliseconds) defaults to 10,000 (10 seconds) if not provided.

 ##Popup Window Management##

 One of the features of LocoRuby is that you can create simple windows dialogs that run in the browser, but act like